 - that explores the tradeoffs of borrowing a reverse mortgage loan in order to delay claiming Social Security

-- designed to be used as a primer on reverse mortgages and to help homeowners considering a reverse mortgage prepare for their discussion with a HUD-approved housing counselor
+- designed to be used as a primer on reverse mortgages and to help homeowners considering a reverse mortgage prepare for their discussion with a HUD-approved housing counseling agency

 - A short video that provides key information about the features of a reverse mortgage